NATO chief calls for 'international response' over Alexei Navalny poisoning | DW | 04.09.2020

 NATO chief Jens Stoltenberg has described the poisoning as an "attack on fundamental democratic rights."
 EU officials have urged "restrictive measures" against Russia over the suspected poisoning of the Putin critic.

-NATO Secretary General Jens Stoltenberg on Friday called on Russia to fully cooperate with an "impartial investigation" led by the Organization for the Prohibition of Chemical Weapons (OPCW) into thethe suspected poisoning of Russian opposition leader Alexei Navalny.
+NATO Secretary-General Jens Stoltenberg on Friday called on Russia to fully cooperate with an "impartial investigation" led by the Organization for the Prohibition of Chemical Weapons (OPCW) into the suspected poisoning of Russian opposition leader Alexei Navalny.

 Responding to a question from DW's Teri Schultz, Stoltenberg said NATO's response to the poisoning stems from the illegal use of a chemical weapon banned under international law and norms.